cube3power/atsd/rule-engine/derived.md

 ## Overview

-The derived command action allows storing new calculated metrics in the database by creating and processing custom commands defined using the [Network API](../api/network/README.md#network-api) syntax.
+Derived command actions store new calculated metrics in the database by creating and processing custom commands defined using the [Network API](../api/network/README.md#network-api) syntax.

 ## Command Template